184.108.40.206 A Multi-Speed EU

 There is some pressure for EU reform.
 France’s president Macron, for example, in a speech on 26 September 2017 that the Eurozone should become more deeply integrated whilst other members need only comply with trading agreements; the speech was widely reported, as in The Guardian article entitled Macron lays out vision for ‘profound’ changes in post-Brexit EU.

-The question of political integration has to be resolved for Eurozone members, but seems threatening to those outside it.
+The question of political integration ought to be resolved for Eurozone members, but seems threatening to those outside it.
 A two-speed structure would allow the EU to be politically repositioned as an inter-governmental organisation rather than having authority over member States – which is a much more accurate representation of what it is, for non-Eurozone countries.